chunyagi/pytorch-lightning-deep-learning/README.md

-# PyTorch Playground
+# Learn PyTorch Lightning for Deep Learning

-A collection of simple deep learning models implemented from scratch using PyTorch and Lightning.
+A collection of deep learning models implemented from scratch using PyTorch and Lightning for self-learning purpose.